aprescott/rake-typo/README.md

 Don't know how to build task 'food:bar'

-Did you mean one of these?
+Did you mean this?

-	foo:bar
-	food:bad
+	foo
 ```

 # Install and use